zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 1. Customer Reviews Type classification

 This task is to build a NLP model to predict the review classes using the Reviews dataset.
 The data collection process was completed by the customer service team, who manually collected this data from the E-commerce platform.
-They recorded the review sentences (in Vietnamese) and the true rating score, labeling the type of the review manually, as shown in the example below:
+They recorded the review sentences (in Vietnamese) and the true rating score, labeling the type of the review manually

+The pipeline script of this task created: reviewtype_script_.sh

 Google Colab set up  and installation
 To use PhoBERT model, we need GPU resources.
-Google Colab offers free GPU and TPU!
+Google Colab offers free GPU.
 Since we will be training a large neural network, we will need to take full advantage of this.

 GPUs can be added by going to the menu and selecting: Edit -> Notebook Settings -> Add accelerator ( GPU )